Barbra Streisand Sings Jazz Standards

 Barbra Streisand Live in Concert DVD

 Love is the Answer followed Live In Concert 2006.
 Not bad for a three-year break, Barbra sings the notes and lyrics like she is on stage in a cabaret.
-Each song is jazzy with emotional lucidity.
+Each song is jazzy like an emotional dream.
 The depth and all maturity of her renditions are deep.
 But, cherished of early dawn thoughts of bygone sorrows looking for kindhearted comforts.

-The jazz album meant Barbra working with the Grammy-winning jazz pianist Diana Krall.
+The jazz album opened a chance for Barbra working with the Grammy-winning jazz pianist Diana Krall.
 Her quartet, consisting of bass, guitar, and drums, commands a finesse.
 The tenderness is sheer and understated compositions.
 Barbra and Diana never worked together.
 You cannot tell because the music flows and blends.

 Grammy Winner Arranger